WangWilly/xSync/doc/CLIENT_REFACTORING_SUMMARY.md

-# TMD Client.go Refactoring Summary
+# xSync Client.go Refactoring Summary

 ## Overview
 This document outlines the comprehensive refactoring performed on the `internal/twitter/client.go` file.
 The refactoring focused on organizing constants, variables, structs, and functions into logical categories with clear separators between different functional blocks.